elusiveunit/lucid-email-encoder/README.md

 Just install it and choose what protection to use.
 Defaults to HTML entities.

-## Frequently Asked Questions

-### My email addresses have spacing issues in old IE

-Yes, this is a problem to which I have found no solution.
-If using JavaScript protection, email addresses and mailto links surrounded by other text, such as in a regular paragraph, will have an extra space added to the end in IE 7 and 8.
-In IE7, there will also be a space missing before mailto links.
-Examples:

-* 'My email is hi@mysite.com, say hi!' will become 'My email is hi@mysite.com , say hi!'.
-* 'Here is a mailto [link](#).' will become 'Here is a mailto[link](#) .' in IE7 (same as above in IE8).

 ### How can I add filtering where there is none?

 There are several ways: